bbayles/vod_metadata/README.md

-This tools is designed to help import video files into a VOD back office by generating valid metadata files that conform to the CableLabs VOD Metada 1.1 specification (http://cablelabs.com/projects/metadata/specifications/specifications11.html).
+This tool is designed to help import video files into a VOD back office by generating valid metadata files that conform to the CableLabs VOD Metada 1.1 specification (http://cablelabs.com/projects/metadata/specifications/specifications11.html).